HelloTech/azure_postgres/README.md

 ### Postgres
 The creation of the postgres instance is handles by the [postgres_startup.sh](https://github.com/HelloTech/azure_postgres/blob/custom_deploy/postgres_startup.sh) script.
 If you would like to make any changes to what is installed on those vm's modify that script.

+### Notes
+This deployment can take anywhere from 90 to 120 minutes to complete due to long build time for plv8.

 # License

 Released under the MIT license.
 See the LICENSE file for more info.